Carlos León Escudero: Style

 Linked to the French Supports-surfaces movement in the 1970s, a movement he introduced to Spain, his work has always been associated with abstract expressionism.
 Lyricism, the evocation of landscapes and gardens, the body as a locus, carnality, and anguish characterize his painting.
 His enduring affinity for geometry has remained a constant presence, more or less explicitly, throughout his entire career, becoming more pronounced in the 1970s, in works exhibited at the Gamarra-Garrigues Gallery in '91, and in a significant portion of his recent repertoire.

 The use of new materials such as translucent polyester sheets has enabled him to achieve, through layering, a geometric mode constructed through glazing, of great subtlety and added conceptual interest.
 This approach tempers his expressionist gestures with an almost imperceptible grid, placing his painting in the dialectic between the instinctual and the encoded, as discussed in Julia Kristeva's Semiotics.

 Always intrigued by the support from a conceptual standpoint, he undertakes his latest works on dibond - an industrial, cold, and anonymous composite aluminum panel - upon which he paints with his hands.

 The layering of painted sheets on translucent supports, the combination of physically distinct elements within a single artwork, the break from certain conventions of the object-canvas, the use of industrial materials, and the application of pigment with his hands constitute his field of work.

 In his latest works, he delves with particular interest into the interplay of relationships—both artistic and conceptual—that emerge between the radical questioning of all illusionism that his painting proposes and the refined practice of three-dimensional production.

-One of the outcomes of this fortunate combination is the emergence, in recent years, of a powerful series of sculptural works in which purely object-oriented approaches coexist with concepts revolving around the poetics of the objet trouvé.
-These strategies, closely related to installation and assemblage, burst forth with remarkable strength and determination in his most recent works.
+The artist has produced a series of sculptural works that combine object-oriented approaches with the use of found objects.
+These methods involve installation and assemblage and are present in his most recent works.